Skip to content

 A word on ssh clients

-Linux and MacOS systems generally come with a SSH client already installed and you can ssh directly from a terminal window.
-For Windows users you will need an ssh client such as PuTTY.
-Advanced users may consider installing WSL (Windows Subsystem for Linux), see installation instructions here, but beware DCC support staff do not offer support for your local computer and software installations.
+Linux and macOS systems generally come with a SSH client already installed and you can ssh directly from a terminal window.
+For Windows users you will need an ssh client such as PuTTY or MobaXterm.
+Advanced users may consider installing WSL2 (Windows Subsystem for Linux 2), see installation instructions here, but beware DCC support staff do not offer support for your local computer and software installations.
 Other ssh clients may work or not, but beware of clients that create persistent sessions to the DCC.

 Users may connect to the DCC login nodes using VSCode to troubleshoot code and manage scripts.
 However, VSCode SHOULD NOT BE USED for computationally intense tasks on login nodes or on compute nodes via common or scavenger partitions.
 If you would like to execute code using VSCode, connect to OnDemand and run your code interactively using the CodeServer option.